hyperlane-xyz/hyperlane-monorepo/rust/README.md

 - `cargo new $AGENT_NAME`
 - add the new directory name to the workspace `Cargo.toml`
 - add dependencies to the new directory's `Cargo.toml`
-  - copy most of the dependencies from `optics-base`
+  - copy most of the dependencies from `abacus-base`
 - create a new module in `src/$AGENT_NAME.rs`
   - add a new struct
   - implement `abacus_base::AbacusAgent` for your struct